Student Accessibility Services

-Requests for all disability-related accommodations, including academic accommodations, are handled by Laura Kcira, disability services coordinator.
+Requests for all disability-related accommodations, including academic accommodations, are handled by Laura Kcira, student accessibility services coordinator.
 She can be reached at (401) 341-3150 or email@example.com.
 The process for securing academic accommodations is below.

-Notify the Office of Disability Services of the need for disability accommodations.
+Notify Student Accessibility Services of the need for disability accommodations.
 This should be no less than two weeks in advance, sometimes longer depending on the preparations involved for the accommodations needed.

-Provide relevant and current documentation of the disability to the Office of Disability Services.
+Provide relevant and current documentation of the disability to Student Accessibility Services.
 Documentation must provide clear and specific information about the nature of the disability for which accommodations are being requested, as well as give concrete and specific information about its current limiting impact on learning and/or other major life activities within the University living and learning environment.

 Documentation generally refers to a student's most recent psycho-educational, medical, psychiatric or other evaluation, and reflects the student's current functioning, including the nature and extent of the limiting impact of the disability on learning and living at the time of entrance to the University.
 Other documentation such as self-reporting, copies of IEPs or 504 plans or older assessments, in combination with other, more recent types of information/third party assessments or observations, will be considered on a case-by-case basis.